 This course is offered in a face-to-face format and will use Canvas for accessing course materials and some assignment submissions.
 Please follow the Course Schedule.

-This course is offered online, over the Internet using Canvas, HSU's learning management system.
+This course is offered online, over the Internet using Canvas, Humboldt's learning management system.
 This allows you to access the course materials from a computer with any standard web browser already installed.
 One of the exciting advantages of online learning is that you can plan your class time to fit your schedule.
 However, it is important to balance this flexibility with your new responsibility of scheduling your own learning.

 If you have questions about the course, such as concepts covered in the course, your assignments, or scores post your question in the Ask Questions Here forum in the Discussion link on the left navigation menu.
 (Be sure to offer your assistance there, too, when you can!)
 You may also contact (instructor info here), during office hours, or by appointment.

 For technical questions, such as the suitability of your home computer for the course, installing plug-ins, problems with your password, etc., contact the Humboldt Help Desk (email@example.com or 707-826-4357).